In this section

 This program provides brothers and sisters (ages 2-12) of children receiving care at Children's Wisconsin and clinics with an opportunity for safe and supportive activities in a supervised environment.
 Sibling Care is open Monday through Friday from 10 a.m. to 6 p.m.

-The Expressive Therapies Program at Children's Wisconsin helps patients and their families express their thoughts and emotions through art and music.
-The Program uses the creative process to improve and enhance the physical, mental and emotional well-being of patients and their families.
+The Creative arts therapies program at Children's Wisconsin helps patients and their families express their thoughts and emotions through art and music.
+The program uses the creative process to improve and enhance the physical, mental and emotional well-being of patients and their families.

 Due to infection control, patient confidentiality, and the extensive training and medical requirements for long-term and summer program volunteer placements, we are unable to accept volunteer groups through the Volunteer Services department.
 Children's Wisconsin Foundation can facilitate group volunteer requests, most often related to events in the community.